Halladen/user-management-system-node-app/README.md

 # User Management System Node App

-# this app an do the following:
+# this app can do the following:

 - display all users in the system
 - add user to the system